-If you’re in the market for a high-end double convertible stroller, check out the newly released Bugaboo Donkey5 (you can still purchase the older model, Bugaboo Donkey3, here).
+If you’re in the market for a high-end double convertible stroller, check out the Bugaboo Donkey5.
+The Donkey5 is the latest version of this awesome, high-end single-to-double stroller.
 It’s versatile, uber-lux, rugged and, like the animal it’s named after, can haul A LOT.
 Oh… and just prepare yourself for sticker shock!

 The Bugaboo Donkey5 has a few noticeable updates: